farooghkz/QuranFinder/README.md

 plugin to get Quran verses using Global Quran API.

 ## History
-It was first time developed by a ##islam channel member on freenode then it was moved to Github.
-After about 2 years(this year that I write this and is near the end of 2017) I(=Farooq) forked it and changed its name to `KoranFinder` so I can maintain it myself(it seems they don't have much time maintaining this).
+It was first time developed by a ##islam channel member on freenode. a few days later it was moved to Github.
+Now that I check the first commit was Mar 27, 2016.
+After about 2 years I forked it and changed its name to `KoranFinder` so
+I can maintain it myself(it seems they don't have much time maintaining this).

 ## Usage